dbharti-TW/dbharti_TW_portfolio/API Reference Sample/GPay UPI REST APIs/API Reference_Gpay UPI Intergration API.md

-# GPay UPI Integraition API Reference
+# GPay UPI Integration API Reference
 ------

 Unified Payment Interface (UPI) enables a user to transfer money directly from bank accounts using a smartphone.
-UPI is used through GPay through individual user account.
+UPI is used through GPay through an individual user account.
 The GPay UPI Integration APIs are used to manage the user and payment objects.

 The following APIs are described in this API reference: